virtual-world-framework/vwf/public/web/docs/architecture.md

 **Component Structure**

 A VWF application is made up of components.
-Each component in the system is built up from smaller components or prototypes within the user's programming space.
-The [components](components.html) section provides further detail about creating application components, and the [prototypes](prototypes.html) page describes the VWF base types.
+Each component in the system is built up from smaller components (i.e. children) or through inheritance (i.e. prototypes) within the user's programming space.

+The application is essentially a component itself, and can have one or more child components.
+Each child component can then have one or more children, creating a tree structure.

 <div style='width:100%;text-align:center'><img src='images/arch5.png' alt='arch' width='600' /></div>

-Components can interact with one another via scripts in the application.
-The use of parent and children keywords such as *this.parent*, *this.children*, *this.parent.children*, and so on can be used to trace through the hierarchy.
+Additionally, components may extend prototype components, and will inherit their properties, methods, and events.
+A prototype may have multiple components that extend it in an application.

 <div style='width:100%;text-align:center'><img src='images/arch6.png' alt='arch' width='600' /></div>

+The [components](components.html) section provides further detail about creating application components, and the [prototypes](prototypes.html) page describes the VWF base types.

 -------------------